mmmarinho/ROS2_Tutorial/docs/source/create_message_package.rst

 If additional interfaces are required, there are two points of change.

-First, we add each new interface in the place below, one per line
+First, we add each new interface in the :code:`set(interface_files ...)`, one per line

 .. literalinclude:: ../../ros2_tutorial_workspace/src/package_with_interfaces/CMakeLists.txt
    :language: cmake